Sandra Beyda-Lorie, Ph.D., Professor, Dean

 Note: EDFN course field placement information is found at the end of this section of the catalog.

 Multiple requirements must be met prior to participation in any course, other than EDFN courses, that includes a field-based clinical component.
 These are listed below and apply to all students, including those pursuing a Focused Program of study to obtain a subsequent endorsement or an Illinois Professional Educator License.

 - GPA of 2.75/4.0 in all professional education courses and majors within the Daniel L. Goodwin College of Education

-- Grades of “C” or better in all professional education courses required within the certification program being pursued
+- Grades of “C” or better in all professional education courses required within the licensure program being pursued

 - All “I” grades converted to grades of “C” or better in professional education and major courses

 - Evidence of freedom from tuberculosis and communicable diseases dated less than one year prior to the start of the semester for clinical students and within 90 days of the start of the semester for student teachers